-Follow these general guidelines before you install VxVM.
+If you have a SAN configuration, follow these general guidelines before you install VxVM.

-- You must place at least one disk into the rootdg. - If some disks in your SAN will not be under VxVM control, create a file called /etc/vx/cntrls.exclude or /etc/vx/disks.exclude.
-(See page 20 for more information.)
+- You must place at least one disk into the rootdg. - ♦ If some disks in your SAN will not be under VxVM control, create a file called /etc/vx/cntrls.exclude or /etc/vx/disks.exclude.
+(See page 21 for more information.)